Favorite Places for Dining Out

 Grano de Oro

 The converted tropical Victorian mansion of Grano de Oro is downtown San José’s premier boutique hotel.
 Its restaurant offers one of the best fine-dining experiences in the country, with an exceptional wine list that has received international recognition.
-The lunch and dinner menu features a good selection of pastas and main courses, often with a tropical twist, such as the roasted pork tenderloin in tamarind sauce.
+The lunch and dinner menu features a good selection of pasta and main courses, often with a tropical twist, such as the roasted pork tenderloin in tamarind sauce.

 La Esquina de Buenos Aires

 Located in downtown San José, La Esquina de Buenos Aires is one of many great Argentinian restaurants in the Central Valley.
-Famous for its imported steaks, fresh pastas, homemade empanadas, and extensive Malbec selection, the restaurant’s bustling atmosphere will make you feel as if you were in Argentina’s capital.
+Famous for its imported steaks, fresh pasta, homemade empanadas, and extensive Malbec selection, the restaurant’s bustling atmosphere will make you feel as if you were in Argentina’s capital.
 La Esquina gets busy so make sure to reserve your table a day in advance.

 The Mediterranean fusion restaurant Seasons is one of the most popular in the bustling surf town of Tamarindo in northern Costa Rica.
 The menu features a variety of fresh seafood dishes, as well as vegetarian and vegan options.
-The seared yellow-fin tuna and risotto with basil, leeks, mushrooms and parmesan are popular choices.
+The seared yellow-fin tuna and risotto with basil, leeks, mushrooms, and parmesan are popular choices.

 This Asian-inspired tapas restaurant is on the main road of Playa Hermosa in Guanacaste.
-Owned and operated by French-trained chef Anne Hegne, this open-air restaurant is tucked into the tropical dry forest canopy, providing the perfect environment for an exquisite meal after a day at the beach.
+Owned and operated by French-trained chef Anne Hegna, this open-air restaurant is tucked into the tropical dry forest canopy, providing the perfect environment for an exquisite meal after a day at the beach.
 Ginger uses locally-sourced ingredients fused with Southeast Asian and Indian flavors.
 Some of our favorite tapas are the tuna poke salad, Asian-Cajun seafood boil, and lettuce wraps with mango-tamarind pork.

 Located on Jacó’s main strip is the Green Room, an artisan restaurant that specializes in fresh, locally-sourced ingredients.
 This pet-friendly restaurant is a two-minute walk from the beach and offers a wide selection of breakfast, lunch and dinner options.
 The laid-back vibes of this popular hub make it a great place to get a bit of work done while sipping on a handcrafted cocktail or local brew.
-Try their casados with fresh-caught tuna or mahi mahi accompanied with a frozen ginger lemonade.
+Try their casados with fresh-caught tuna or mahi-mahi accompanied with frozen ginger lemonade.

 Across the street from the Green Room is Caliche’s Wishbone.
 A favorite among surfers, this open-air restaurant offers an impressive selection of fresh seafood and wood-fired pizzas.
 We like the fresh tuna poke bowl with Caliche’s famous secret sauce paired with a passion fruit margarita.

 Tucked into a shopping center in the canton of Moravia in San José is the Lebanese restaurant Phoenicia.
 Its executive lunch menu, offered every Tuesday through Friday, is one of the best deals in the Central Valley.
-For less than $10, you can get a main dish, soup, drink and dessert.
+For less than $10, you can get the main dish, soup, drink, and dessert.
 The restaurant also features belly dancing every Friday.
 We enjoy the grape leaves, falafel, and lamb shawarma.